alf1303/Artnet_WS281x_Esp8266/README.md

 # Artnet_WS281x_Esp8266
  Controls WS2812/13 via Artnet using esp8266

+Compatible with Android application (for using without artnet): https://play.google.com/store/apps/details?id=alfarom.apps.ledcontroller

+NOTE: After using mobile application esp8266 will no longer react on ARTNET data (TODO: add possibility of changing modes in application).
+For reverting to Artnet mode need to format LitteFS or change mode with help of service application

  Change #define UNI 33 for assigning destination artnet universe and IP Address